H.S. BASEBALL: Attleboro rallies, holds off Foxboro

 Attleboro had three runs in the fourth inning, five in the fifth inning and two in the sixth to rally back and take the lead.

-“I think they’re starting to feel confident,” Attleboro head coach Steve Dunlea said on his team.
+“I think they’re starting to feel confident,” Attleboro head coach Steve Dunlea said of his team.
 “We got down a little but, but we felt no sense of panic.
-The kids really felt like we could come back and that’s a great feeling for the kids to have that they can put some runs back on the board.
+The kids really felt like we could come back, and that’s a great feeling for the kids to have, that they can put some runs back on the board.
 The big thing is that the kids are feeling a lot more confident at the plate.”

 Foxboro’s pitching has struggled at times through the start of the season, inconsistently getting first-pitch strikes to try and mitigate the free bases to opponents.
 Foxboro’s staff walked six, striking out one while allowing six earned runs.